add-IV/pandaRec/documentation/expose.md

 ### 6 Extension

 The project could be extended further by using the algorithms to recommend snippets in vscode.
-Additionally, other the project could be expanded to recommend snippets for different libraries.
-Later work could use the system set in place with this project to use develop different recommendation algorithms.
+Additionally, other projects could use this work to recommend snippets for different libraries.
+Later work could also use the system set in place with this project to develop different recommendation algorithms.